marijnh/Eloquent-JavaScript/04_data.md

 {{index "{} (object)"}}

-This even works in curly brace objects, where it adds all properties from another object.
-If a propery is added multiple times, the last value to be added wins.
+This works even in curly brace objects, where it adds all properties from another object.
+If a property is added multiple times, the last value to be added wins:

 ```
 let coordinates = {x: 10, y: 0};